MohamedRadwan-DevOps/devops-step-by-step/docs/azure-devops-parallelism-request.md

-# Request a free Azure DevOps parallelism grant
+# Request a free Azure DevOps Parallelism Grant

 Microsoft has temporarily disabled the free grant of parallel jobs for public projects and for certain private projects in new organizations.
 However, you can request this grant by submitting a request.